-Ok, so the thought of drip feeding emails to your list, slowly filling up people’s already overflowing inboxes, might feel a little pushy or salesy (and done badly they certainly can be) but they’re still the best way to connect with your tribe and create a relationship that can ultimately benefit both you and your people.
+Ok, so the thought of drip feeding emails to your list, slowly clogging up their already overflowing inboxes, might feel a bit gross (and the quickest way to get unsubscribes) they are still the best way to connect with your ideal people, create a relationship and make money.

-Figuring out what to include in your autoresponder takes time and thought, but once it’s done you get to sit back and relax – and by ‘relax‘ I mean: get started on the 493 other things on your to-do list.
+Figuring out what to include in your autoresponder takes a bit of time and some thought, but once it’s done, you get to sit back and relax – and by ‘relax‘ I mean: get started on the 493 other things on your to-do list.

 - An opportunity for the people on your list to get to know you and see what you’re about

 - A great way to build trust and create a relationship with prospective clients

 - The most efficient way to send offers and showcase your work